-- Responsible caring The PPP has a responsibility to care for Salma in a way that considers the specifics of her situation and background. - Beneficence/non-maleficence The PPP has both a responsibility not to create further harm to Salma, and to promote her wellbeing. - Respect for people's rights and dignity The PPP has a responsibility to be sensitive to cross-cultural dynamics, and to respect the client's situated perspective and needs.
+- Responsible caring The PPP has a responsibility to care for Salma in a way that considers the specifics of her situation and background. - Beneficence/non-maleficence The PPP has both a responsibility not to create further harm to Salma, and to promote her wellbeing.

-Case example 4: Organisational - pressure to misrepresent data.
+Case example 4: Organisational - pressure to misrepresent data